-- Focus on carbs for energy.
-Choose whole-grain bread, crackers, cereal, pasta and potatoes for lasting energy.
-Save sports drinks for an energy boost during endurance sports or training sessions lasting more than an hour.
+- Focus on carbohydrates for energy.
+Choose whole-grain breads, crackers, cereals, pasta and potatoes at meals and snacks for lasting energy.
+Save sports drinks to help replenish fluids during endurance sports or training sessions lasting more than an hour.

 - Spread out protein foods.
 Active bodies need protein to support growth and build and repair hardworking muscles.
 Young athletes should spread protein foods throughout the day, having some at each meal and with most snacks, such as eggs and whole-grain toast with fruit for breakfast or a sandwich with low-sodium deli meat on whole-grain bread with yogurt and raw veggies for lunch.
-Plant-based protein foods like tofu and beans also are great choices.
+Plant-based protein foods such as tofu and beans are other great choices.

-- Use caution with fatty foods.
-Fatty foods slow digestion, which is not ideal for an athlete facing a competition.
-Greasy, fried foods and fatty desserts are filling and may leave your athlete feeling tired and sluggish.
+- Use caution with foods higher in fat.
+Higher fat foods slow digestion, which is not ideal for an athlete facing a competition.
+Greasy, fried foods and high-fat desserts are filling and may leave your athlete feeling tired and sluggish.
 Skip the fries or pizza before practice, and keep fat content on the light side.

 - Eat with food safety in mind.
 Nothing will slow down your athlete more than food poisoning — having stomach cramps, nausea, vomiting or diarrhea after eating.
 Make sure you store snacks at proper temperatures to prevent spoilage.
 Keep cheese, yogurt, meat, eggs and salads made with mayonnaise in a refrigerator or cooler.
 Shelf-stable items such as nuts, granola bars and whole fruit can be tossed into a sports bag without a problem.

 - Pre-game breakfast.
-Gather together the family for a pre-game breakfast about three hours before the event.
-Serve sliced and lightly grilled potatoes paired with scrambled eggs and fruit such as berries along with calcium-fortified 100% fruit juice or fat-free milk for a nutritious pre-game meal.
+Gather the family together for a pre-game breakfast about three hours before the event.
+Serve sliced and roasted potatoes paired with scrambled eggs and fruit such as berries along with calcium-fortified 100% fruit juice or fat-free milk for a nutritious pre-game meal.

 - During the game/practice.
-Make sure your child keeps hydrated before, during and after practices and competitions.
+Make sure your child stays hydrated before, during and after practices and competitions.
 Dehydration results when your child athlete fails to adequately replace fluid lost through sweating.
-Dehydration that exceeds 2% body weight loss harms exercise performance, so make sure your child is well hydrated throughout the game with small amounts of water.
-Remind your child to replace fluid losses after exercise with lots of water.
-Also look to foods such as bananas, potatoes and fat-free or low-fat yogurt or milk.
-They contain potassium and carbohydrates which are important to replenish after exercise.
+Fluid loss that exceeds 2% body weight harms physical performance and may cause illness, so make sure your child stays well hydrated throughout the game with small amounts of water.
+Remind your child to replace fluid losses after exercise with water and look to foods such as bananas and fat-free or low-fat yogurt or milk, as they contain potassium and carbohydrates which are important to replenish after exercise.

 - Post-game family dinner.
-For a tasty and filling post-game family dinner, include all five food groups — protein, grains, vegetables, fruits and dairy.
+For a tasty and filling post-game family dinner, include all five food groups: protein, grains, vegetables, fruits and low-fat dairy.
+For those who choose not to eat or drink dairy products, include choices like fortified soy milk and yogurt instead.
 Serve baked or broiled lean cuts of meat, poultry and seafood, such as chicken breast, salmon or tuna.
-Include whole grains, for example, whole-wheat pasta with a tomato or low-fat cheese sauce.
-Toss in vegetables or include a side green salad.
-Then, complete your meal with fruit for dessert, such as baked apples or pears accompanied by a glass of low-fat or fat-free milk.
-Or create an instant yogurt parfait with layers of low-fat vanilla yogurt, fresh, frozen or canned fruit, and crunchy whole-grain cereal.
+Include whole grains, such as whole-wheat pasta with tomato or low-fat cheese sauce.
+Toss in vegetables or include a green side salad.
+Then, complete your meal with fruit for dessert, such as baked apples or pears topped with low-fat Greek or soy yogurt.
+Or create an instant yogurt parfait with layers of vanilla yogurt; fresh, frozen or canned fruit; and crunchy whole-grain cereal.